arobson/consequent/docs/actor-models.md

  * `then` - the handler function to call
  * `exclusive` - when true, the first handler with a passing when will be the only handler called
  * `map` - a boolean or argument to message map that will cause consequent to map message properties to handler/predicate arguments

+> If the event comes from another type, you must prefix the event with the type name and a `.`: `type.event`

 > If the `when` the predicate is a string, the handler will be invoked if the actor's state has a `state` property with a matching string.